SuperElastix/elastix/dox/externalproject/README.txt

 This folder contains an example of an external project that uses code/libraries from elastix.
 It is meant to be built outside the elastix tree.
 You need to have compiled elastix first.
 Then run cmake with this folder as source directory.
-A small test executable will be created: elxtimertest.
+A small test executable will be created.